 The NSW RFS offer a series of excellent suggestions on knowing your risk that complement the above information.

 It is important that each individual property owner have their house, buildings and land prepared and ready for a fire threat.
 There isalso an equally critical need that surrounding properties are well prepared for the threat.
 Without that joint readiness the management of a fire in an individual street or locality will be much harder to deal with despite the good efforts of some residents.

 Simple Things to do to Prepare Your Property

-Taking in to account the above research some of the things you should do around your property and this will also help you to understand your risk include potential
+Taking in to account the above research some of the things you should do around your property and this will also help you to understand your property risk include potential

 • Cut back any overhanging trees or shrubs and dispose of cuttings appropriately